pearsonlab/tobii_glasses2_utils/README.md

 # tobii_glasses2_utils
 Various utilities to record and process Tobii Glasses 2 eye-tracking data

-Dependencies (that aren't automtically included in the Anaconda Python distribution):
+Installing Dependencies (that aren't automtically included in the Anaconda Python distribution):

-**INSTALL THESE IN ORDER**
+**DO THESE IN ORDER**

 1. ffmpeg
     * Can be installed with homebrew on OS X. Just do `brew install ffmpeg`
 1. OpenCV
     * Must install the version with ffmpeg enabled, available by simply entering `conda install -c https://conda.anaconda.org/shariqiqbal2810 opencv`
+1. Run ffmpeg_test.py in order to ensure that everything installed correctly
+    * It should produce a video called 'test.m4v' that is simply a black screen turning white.

 ## tobii_data_process.py